szaimen/Nextcloud-NAS-Guide/README.md

 1. Now everything will get set up
 1. Finally, you will see the message that the backup script was successfully created

 It is located here: `/var/scripts/off-shore-rsync-backup.sh` and will get executed every `90 days`.
 For now it will be executed every day at `20.00pm` until the first off-shore backup was successfully created.
 Please leave the drive **connected** for now.
 You will get notified by mail if something fails.
 If the backup was successful, you will be **notified** that you can disconnect the drive.
+The script which will create the off-shore backup is based on a program called `rsync` which will sync the whole backup repository that was made by the daily backup script from your daily backup drive to your offshore backup drive.

 ## How to configure a SMB-server?
 Although a SMB-server might not be needed in any installation, it is recommended to configure it nonetheless, since you will be able to `create Nextcloud users` and configure the `Nextcloud external storage` app easily using the SMB-server script.